JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 ## How to build ##

-This project was created on Windows 64bit and is not tested to compile/work on other systems but will probably work after some configuration, as all dependencies and the project's sources are cross-platform.
+The Server can be built on Windows using MinGW (I can't get it to compile with MSVC) and on Linux using GCC.

 [CMake](https://cmake.org) is used to build the project together with the [mingw-w64](http://mingw-w64.org/doku.php/start) toolchain.

 You can either build the server using the [VSCode CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) or manually.

+For Linux the build is automated with Azure Pipelines.
+(Windows Pipeline does not work because Boost is only availably for MSVC there and MSVC doesn't want to compile this)

 ### Manual install ###

 ~~~~~~~~~~~~~~~~~~~~~~~
 mkdir build
 cd build

-cmake .. -G "MinGW Makefiles"
+cmake ..
-mingw32-make.exe
+cmake --build .
 ~~~~~~~~~~~~~~~~~~~~~~~

 ### Install using CMake Tools ###